zupit-it/pipeline-templates/README.md

 ---

 #### Deploy Docker Compose
-**docker-step-deploy.yml** is the workflow that starts a docker compose file on the targeted host.
+**docker-step-deploy.yml** is the workflow that starts a Docker compose file on the targeted host.

 It requires these inputs:
 - LABELS: the *labels* to select the correct *github-runner* that will execute this workflow.
 The format is a stringified JSON list of labels.
 - ENVIRONMENT: The target environment that will show GitHub on the GitHub action page.
 - DEPLOY_URL: The target environment url that will show GitHub on the GitHub action page.
-- REGISTRY_URL: The registry url where to pull the images.
+- REGISTRY_URL: The registry url where to pull the Docker images.
 - PROJECT_NAME: The name that will be associated to the Docker Compose stack.
-- DOCKER_COMPOSE_PATH: The path to the docker compose to start.
+- DOCKER_COMPOSE_PATH: The path to the Docker compose to start.
-- IMAGES: A stringified json object containing as key the environment variables images used in the docker compose file and as value the name of the images that will be downloaded from the registry.
+- IMAGES: A stringified json object containing as key the environment variables images used in the Docker compose file and as value the name of the images that will be downloaded from the registry.
   You can retrieve dynamically the image name from the *docker build and push step* by adding the step's name to the **needs** array of the workflow and using `${{ needs.{STEP_NAME}.outputs.DOCKER_IMAGE_NAME }}` where STEP_NAME is the step's name.